-Brighton Communications Corporations ("Brighton"), a direct wholly-owned subsidiary of LICT, owns substantially all the subsidiaries within the LICT consolidated group of companies.
-As such, Brighton receives the cash flow from the operating subsidiaries and can, subject to certain restrictions, distribute that cash flow to LICT, currently \$10 million per year.
-This cash flow primarily covers LICT's share repurchases.
-LICT and Brighton also have obtained liquidity in the past by the sale of assets.
+Brighton Communications Corporations ("Brighton"), a direct, wholly-owned subsidiary of LICT, owns substantially all the subsidiaries within the LICT consolidated group of companies.
+As such, Brighton receives the cash flow from the operating subsidiaries and distributes that cash flow to LICT.